leadferry/lf-content-auditor/readme.txt

 Our plugin relies on share count data made available to developers by the social platforms.

 Twitter recently disabled providing share count.
-Google Plus does not have any official method to get sharing numbers.
+Google Plus does not have an official method to get sharing numbers yet.

 Since we do not have access to the share data of these platforms, we are unable to incorporate it into our reports.

 **What output formats do you support?**